SandyThomson/Java-Training/answers/chapter3.md

   11) _What is an infinite loop?_

-A loop that neve ends
+A loop that never ends

   12) _When using *break* with a label, must the label be on a block that contains the *break*?_